Czechoslovakia: Ethnicity

 The new country was a multi-ethnic state, with Czechs and Slovaks as constituent peoples.
-The population consisted of Czechs (51%), Slovaks (16%), Germans (22%), Hungarians (5%) and Rusyns (4%).
+The population consisted of Czechs (51%), Germans (22%), Slovaks (16%), Hungarians (5%) and Rusyns (4%).
 Many of the Germans, Hungarians, Ruthenians and Poles and some Slovaks, felt oppressed because the political elite did not generally allow political autonomy for minority ethnic groups.
 This policy led to unrest among the non-Czech population, particularly in German-speaking Sudetenland, which initially had proclaimed itself part of the Republic of German-Austria in accordance with the self-determination principle.

-The state proclaimed the official ideology that there were no separate Czech and Slovak nations, but only one nation of Czechoslovaks (see Czechoslovakism), to the disagreement of Slovaks and other ethnic groups.
+The state proclaimed Czechoslovakism as its official ideology, defining the population as a single Czechoslovak nation rather than distinct Czech and Slovak ethnicities.
+This unifying doctrine was met with significant resistance and disagreement from Slovak nationalists and other ethnic minorities within the country.
 Once a unified Czechoslovakia was restored after World War II (after the country had been divided during the war), the conflict between the Czechs and the Slovaks surfaced again.
 The governments of Czechoslovakia and other Central European nations deported ethnic Germans, reducing the presence of minorities in the nation.
-Most of the Jews had been killed during the war by the Nazis.
+Most of the Jews had been killed during the war by the Germans.